m2lines/pyqg_parameterization_benchmarks/README.md

 # Benchmarking of machine learning ocean parameterizations in an idealized model

-In this repository, we present code, data, and parameterizations to explore and reproduce results from _Benchmarking of machine learning ocean parameterizations in an idealized model_ (Submitted TO JAMES, https://www.essoar.org/doi/10.1002/essoar.10511742.1).
+In this repository, we present code, data, and parameterizations to explore and reproduce results from _Benchmarking of machine learning ocean parameterizations in an idealized model_ (Submitted to JAMES, https://www.essoar.org/doi/10.1002/essoar.10511742.1).

 ## Main idea